 - Phone Conversation: When doing a telehealth or phone conversation it is often not thought of to document it.
 You should always document conversations with those related to the patient, other medical professionals or anyone involved in treating your patient.

 - Family meetings: This may be one of the hardest ones to provide medical documentation for.
 Family meetings can be unstructured and have a weird conversation flow.
-However, many key decisions are made in these types of conversations.
+However, family meetings include many key decisions.
 It is also key to document who is there and their roles in the conversation as well as the relationship to the patient.

-If you’ve ever left the hospital, they have given you a packet of information called your ‘Discharge Paperwork’ and it is another part of medical documentation procedures.
-The way discharge papers are structured is:
+If you’ve ever left the hospital, they have given you a packet of information called ‘Discharge Paperwork’.
+This is another part of medical documentation procedures.
+Discharge papers include:

 - Diagnosis: What did you come in with and what does it mean?